P0CC2

 What P0CC2 means

-P0CC2 is set when the PCM fuel injector trim for cylinder 10 has reached the maximum allowable positive correction limit during injector offset learning.
-Modern direct-injection and common-rail diesel engines continuously trim individual injector pulse widths based on combustion feedback, typically from crankshaft acceleration analysis or cylinder pressure estimation, with the goal of equalizing fuel delivery across all cylinders despite manufacturing tolerance variation and wear.
+P0CC2 is set when the fuel injector offset learning value for cylinder 10 has reached the maximum allowable positive correction limit.
+Modern direct-injection and common-rail diesel engines continuously trim individual injector pulse widths based on combustion feedback, typically from crankshaft acceleration analysis, with the goal of equalizing fuel delivery across all cylinders despite manufacturing tolerance and wear.

 When the correction required for a single injector consistently reaches the calibrated ceiling, it indicates that the injector hardware has drifted so far from its nominal flow characteristic that software compensation can no longer maintain cylinder balance.
 The injector is most likely delivering less fuel than commanded, forcing the learning algorithm to add maximum offset just to approach the target.